Learn how to make an arm knit blanket today! Below is a great tutorial for you. This cozy arm knit blanket will be a great addition to any home!

 After I had taken off all the Christmas decor I shopped my home a bit, and I pulled the cow rug down from my workspace to the living room, and now I feel that there may be too many brown hues in there, so adding this cozy olive green arm knit blanket was a great move.
-I am planning on adding some colorful pillows to complete the space.
+I added some amazing pillows to complete the space.
 Like this one below.

 Isn’t this pillow fantastic?
 Oh, my!

 Ok.
 So back to the blanket.

 I ordered 12 skeins of chunky yarn for this project.
 I found a video on youtube that explained the basics of knitting, so it was super easy to make my arm knit blanket.
 (This post contains affiliate links.)

 Products from Amazon.com

 And now here is the step by step tutorial on how to make an arm knit blanket.

 - To begin, measure out about 5-6 ft lengths of yarn for your tail, and then make a slipknot on your right arm.
 Make it tight.